What Are DoFollow And No-Follow Links: SEO Basics

 This is quite a beginner-friendly as we have read this in our 6th Standard books.
 Also, note that every link is a DoFollow by default.
 You are not required to do anything manually.

-Now suppose you are linking to a website which is having a great content.
+Now suppose you are linking to a website which is having great content.
 However, this website is new and you don’t know whether it would continue to publish great stuff or not.
 What if it becomes spammy?

-You cannot risk you see in such case so you have to make sure Google keeps you separated from this one.
+You cannot risk your website in such a case, so you have to make sure Google keeps you secluded from this one.
 Who knows, if this will become a bane for you.

 In such cases Nofollow tag becomes handy.